Tales of Eternia: Development

+Re-releases

-PSP re-release
+PSP

 In early 2004, Namco announced a port of Tales of Eternia for the PlayStation Portable handheld under the project codename "T.O.E."
 A playable demo was featured at the 2004 Electronic Entertainment Expo in Los Angeles in June, and later at the 2004 Tokyo Game Show the following September.
 The game itself was largely unchanged, although Namco did manage to greatly reduce loading times, eliminating the need for any "now loading" signs altogether.
 Graphically, the game was altered to match the PSP's specifications.
 The field graphics were cropped, and the battles being redone in full widescreen, and the frame rate was improved in the overworld map.
 The Japanese version was purposefully released on March 3, 2005 (3/3) due to the game being the third unique title in the Tales series.

 Namco only published the PSP version of the game in Japan; Ubisoft picked up the game for distribution in Europe, and it went unreleased in North America.
 The game, which had not been released in Europe prior to the PSP release, retained the Tales of Eternia title, despite Tales of Destiny II being used in the prior English language release in North America.

+Remastered version

+On June 9, 2026, Bandai announced that a remastered version would launch worldwide on October 16, 2026.

 Audio

 The music of Tales of Eternia was composed by Motoi Sakuraba and Shinji Tamura, who had previously collaborated on the soundtracks to both Tales of Phantasia and Tales of Destiny.
 Its Japanese theme song, "Flying" was performed by J-Rock group Garnet Crow, which was replaced in the English versions by an original orchestral piece.

 An official soundtrack was released in March 2001 by Marvelous Entertainment containing 109 tracks from the game across two discs.
 One month later in April 2001, Namco released a second soundtrack by Media Factory called Tales of Eternia Remaster Audio (テイルズ・オブ・エターニア リマスターオーディオ, Teiruzu Obu Etānia Rimasutāōdio), which featured the same tracks in slightly better quality and arranged in a more logical order closer to how they appear in the game itself.
-A five-volume radio drama album series called Drama CD Tales of Eternia (ドラマＣＤ「テイルズ オブ エターニア, Dorama CD Teiruzu Obu Etānia) was released between November 2000 and March 2001 by Movic, as well as a two-volume drama series called Tales of Eternia: Labyrinth ~Forget-Me-Not~ (テイルズオブエターニア　Ｌａｂｙｒｉｎｔｈ～ｆｏｒｇｅｔ－ｍｅ－ｎｏｔ～, Teiruzu Obu Etānia Labyrinth ~Forget-Me-Not~) released from January to February 2002.
+A five-volume radio drama album series called Drama CD Tales of Eternia (ドラマCD「テイルズ オブ エターニア, Dorama CD Teiruzu Obu Etānia) was released between November 2000 and March 2001 by Movic, as well as a two-volume drama series called Tales of Eternia: Labyrinth ~Forget-Me-Not~ (テイルズオブエターニア Labyrinth～forget－me－not～, Teiruzu Obu Etānia Labyrinth ~Forget-Me-Not~) released from January to February 2002.